Does Aetna cover Wegovy?

 If Aetna denies your prior authorization, your healthcare provider can submit an appeal.
 Novo Nordisk offers a sample letter they can use.
 Have your healthcare provider print it out on their letterhead, and then bring the letter to your HR benefits manager at work–that person may be able to contact your insurance plan on your behalf.

-Sometimes insurance plans won’t cover Wegovy, but they will cover cheaper weight loss medications.
+Sometimes, insurance plans won’t cover Wegovy but will cover cheaper weight loss medications.
 If your Aetna plan doesn’t cover Wegovy, you may want to ask your healthcare provider about alternatives to Wegovy.
 One such option may be compounded semaglutide.
 Though not approved by the FDA, compounded medications are allowed under federal law for various reasons, including during medication shortages.
-Companies such as Ro offer compounded semaglutide if you qualify.

 How to save on Wegovy if Aetna won’t cover it

-Without insurance coverage, Wegovy costs $1,349.02 for a 28-day supply.
-But, there are ways you can save on the cost of Wegovy, even if Aetna won’t cover it.
+As mentioned above, without insurance coverage, Wegovy costs $1,349.02 for a 28-day supply.
+But there are ways you can save on the cost of Wegovy, even if Aetna won’t cover it.
 For example:

 • People with commercial insurance plans, including Aetna, may be eligible for the Wegovy Savings Offer.
-With insurance coverage, it can help you get Wegovy for free.
-Without coverage, it brings the cost of Wegovy down to $650.
+If your insurance covers Wegovy, the savings offer can lower your out-of-pocket cost to as little as $0 per month, with a maximum savings of $225 per 28-day supply.
+(Yes, that means you may be able to get Wegovy for free.)
+If your insurance does not cover Wegovy, the manufacturer’s offer brings the cost of the drug down to $650.
 The savings card can be used for up to 13 refills.
 People with government-funded insurance, including Medicare, Medicaid, and other state or federal plans, are not eligible.

 • Several websites, such as SingleCare, Optum Perks, and GoodRx, offer prescription discount cards for various pharmacies.